TanStack/router/docs/guide/preloading.md

 })
 ```

 Not all data loading libraries will differentiate between preloading or not, but usually a preload method or option is available and can control different aspects of the actual data fetching or caching strategy of the data.
-For example, when you pass `preload` to TanStack Loaders, the maxAge and maxGcAge are tracked separately from the normal load method.
+For example, when you pass `preload` to TanStack Loaders, the maxAge and maxGcAge are tracked separately from the normal load method (just as they are automatically if you use the built-in route loader state).

 ## Preloading Manually